XronosSchedulingLtd/scheduleruserdocs/feeds.rst

   Merges the breakthrough events into the specified resource's schedule.

+- spread=NN

+  For some feeds, it may be desired to list only some of the locations used by an event.
+For instance, a play may involve the school theatre, plus a number of ancillary rooms, but for the public calendar only the theatre itself should be mentioned.

+  Rooms within Scheduler can be given a weighting and if this option is specified then for each event only the room with the maximum weighting, plus any others within the specified spread will be included in the feed.

+  It is thus possible to filter out the ancillary rooms and show the play as happening just in the theatre.

+- clip

+  Some calendar programs fail to handle end dates/datetimes correctly.
+  The ical specification defines these as being *exclusive* - that is, the end date/datetime given is not part of the event.
+Thus for an all-day event running from the 1st to the 3rd, the end date is the 4th.
+Likewise, for an event running from 10:00 - 11:00, the end time is 11:00, but 11:00 is not part of the event.
+If another event runs from 11:00 - 12:00, they do not overlap.

+  This option tells the ical generator to chop one minute off the end time of timed events with non-zero duration which end at exactly midnight.
+Thus an event on 2020-02-01 from 17:00 to midnight should have an end time of 2020-02-02 00:00:00, but instead the generator will adjust it to 2020-02-01 23:59:59.

+  This is contrary to the specification and is provided solely to help with broken client programs.
+Ideally, fix your client program and stop using this option.

 .. warning::

   Scheduler caches the result of any calendar feed request for 1 hour.